 Whilst not everybody experiences denial when dealing with PTSD recovery.

 Some individuals who may report they continue to experience strong feelings brought on by memories of the traumatic event.
 Some may attempt, either consciously or unconsciously, to try to avoid difficult emotions.
-It is important to note that those who are prone to using alcohol or other substances may be especially vulnerable to self created 'numbing' behavior at this stage.
+It is important to note that those who are prone to using alcohol or other substances may be especially vulnerable to self created 'numbing' behaviour at this stage.

 It is crucial at this point to get help and treatment to prevent other unwanted behaviours to establish themselves in an unhealthy 'coping strategy' that will lead to even more difficult & entrenched problems in the future.